-Startups have proven to be quite successful in cracking open the challenging problems in different sectors like healthcare, agriculture, and clean energy, including those that are usually the focus of public sector interventions.
-By developing and testing new products, services, and business models, entrepreneurs often have the flexibility to look at an old problem in a new & creative way and efficiently scale-up the solutions.
+Start-ups have proven to be quite successful in cracking open challenging problems in sectors like healthcare, agriculture, and clean energy, including those who are usually the focus of public sector interventions.
+By developing and testing new products and services along with new business models, entrepreneurs often have the flexibility to look at an old problem in a new and creative way to efficiently scale solutions.

-When it comes to affordable housing, recent efforts from the government have served as a welcome push for new programs and projects in the area.
-However, we believe that public sector initiatives alone are not sufficient to drive sectorial changes that will be required to meet the growing housing deficit.
+When it comes to housing in general and affordable housing in particular, recent efforts from the government have served as a welcome push for new programs and projects in the area.
+However we believe that public sector initiatives alone are not sufficient to drive sectoral changes that will be required to meet the growing housing deficit.

 As a startup, while your solution may align to the abovementioned core themes, some of the challenges enumerated below can serve as a good starting point:

 Land is perhaps the costliest aspect of construction and also scarce for homeowners.
 Primarily a state subject, accessibility to land is governed by the respective state governments.
 High-value land parcels in prime locations are not easily available for development and are often subjected to land uses which do not utilize the full potential of these parcels.
 Besides this, one of the top challenges faced by individual and institutional stakeholders interested in developing the available land parcels is the lack of authentic tenure and titling information available on land plots.

 The program is looking for start-ups that can help this distress in the sector through innovative solutions.
 This could be through new ways of recording land transactions, or by solving the issues of transparency in the management.